Table of Contents

-We will be offering only grades 1-8 at this time.
+We offer grades K-8 at this time.

 In order to enter first grade, students must be 6 (six) years of age on or before September 1 and must successfully pass readiness testing before entrance to first grade is granted.
 Umpire Christian School strongly recommends that a child be about seven years of age before beginning first grade.

 Parents who wish to enroll their children in Umpire Christian School may come to the school and complete the application and registration forms.
 After the application/registration forms have been completed, they will be forwarded to the Admissions Committee for review.

 Parents who wish to transfer their children from another school to Umpire Christian School after the school term has started must complete the regular registration forms.
 A student may be allowed to attend classes on probationary status pending a decision by the Admissions Committee.
 However, there